 But despite the future looking so bright, consumer electronics remains a highly competitive space, and brands are not without challenges.
 Chiefly, there’s the increased dominance of Amazon and Best Buy.
 How to compete with these titans?
 Well, one way is leading to a growing trend among brands divesting in their own DTC eCommerce efforts, instead channeling customers to retailer sites.

 It’s by smart strategies like this that consumer electronics brands will not just survive, but thrive, and get their slice of that aforementioned US$2.9 trillion tart.
-In this blog, we look at this and five other trends defining 2018 in this exciting industry.
+In this blog, we look at this and five other trends defining the future in this exciting industry.

 1. Leveraging The Power Of Retailer Dominance